Skip to content

 Norway

-The Svalbard Islands is a whole different level of wildlife and genuine natural wonder.
-These islands sit in the middle of the Arctic Ocean.
-They act as a midpoint between Norway and the North Pole.
+The Svalbard Islands are a whole different level of wildlife and genuine natural wonder.
+These islands sit in the middle of the Arctic Ocean, acting as a midpoint between Norway and the North Pole.
 Within these islands lies the beautiful city of Longyearbyen.

-The whole region is home to thousands of human beings as well as wild animals.
-You will find serenity and fascinating landscapes to behold away from the buzzing cities.
-It is an excellent spot from which you can watch the northern lights and never miss them.
+The whole region is home to thousands of human beings and wild animals.
+Away from the buzzing cities, you will find serenity and fascinating landscapes to behold.
+It is an excellent spot where you can watch the northern lights and never miss them.

 14) Walk through the Clouds at Aurland Lookout

-In 2005, two creative artists, Todd Saunders and Tommie Wilhelmsen designed the amazing Aurland Lookout.
-Those two talented designers were highly aware of the incredible vista that the city of Aurland offers.
-Thus, they made use of this natural beauty.
+In 2005, two creative artists, Todd Saunders and Tommie Wilhelmsen, designed the amazing Aurland Lookout.
+Those two talented designers were highly aware of the incredible vista that the city of Aurland offers, so they used this natural beauty.
 Some also refer to this spot as the Setgastein Lookout.

-It provides a complete view of the majestic fjords of Norway, making for a perfect spot for whoever takes pleasure in exceptional heights.
-Given the superb viewpoint you get at this spot, it became one of the top tourist attractions in Norway.
+It provides a complete view of Norway’s majestic fjords, making it a perfect spot for those who enjoy exceptional heights.
+Given the superb viewpoint, it became one of the top tourist attractions in Norway.

-The lookout is around 2000 feet above the ground.
-A height that makes you feel as if you’re walking through the clouds.
-It may feel like you may mindlessly fall off the cliff if you ever get distracted.
-However, there is a vast glass that protects the visitors from slipping off at any given moment.
+The lookout is around 2000 feet above the ground, a height that makes you feel as if you’re walking through the clouds.
+If you ever get distracted, you may feel like you may mindlessly fall off the cliff.
+However, there is vast glass that protects visitors from slipping off at any given moment.

 15) Enjoy the Northern Norwegian Science Center

-Norway offers great scenes that make you fall in love with this fantastic planet.
-Furthermore, it is home to one of the world’s greatest science centers.
-The Northern Norwegian Science Center is located in the city of Tromsø.
+Norway offers excellent scenes that make you love this fantastic planet.
+Furthermore, it is home to one of the world’s greatest science centers, the Northern Norwegian Science Center, located in the city of Tromsø.

 It’s a perfect family destination where your children will have fun exploring the secrets of our beautiful world.
-However, it’s also a great spot for everyone who is eager to better understand how the universe works.
-You will also get to know a lot about the human body, weather, and energy.
+However, it’s also a great spot for everyone eager to understand better how the universe works.
+You will also learn a lot about the human body, weather, and energy.
 There is a lot of information to take in.

-There is a department made explicitly for the science of weather since Norway has this arctic phenomenon.
-Moreover, this center accommodates the largest planetarium in the country.
+A department is made explicitly for the science of weather since Norway has this arctic phenomenon.
+Moreover, this centre accommodates the largest planetarium in the country.
 You will have the chance to experience the breathtaking Northern lights

 16) Have an Extraterrestrial Experience in Hessdalen

 While you are in Norway, you may encounter folks who believe in the existence of some extraterrestrial beings.
-Well, every culture has its own superstitions, but this one is actually a little bit quirky.
+Well, every culture has its superstitions, but this one is a little bit quirky.

 In Hessdalen, there are what people call the Hessdalen lights.
-These lights appear from afar and keep hovering over the town.
-Until this day, there isn’t a clear explanation for what the nature of these lights is.
+These lights appear from afar and hover over the town.
+Until this day, there isn’t a clear explanation for their nature.

-Those lights were first spotted in the early ’80s by some farmers.
-The lights were too strange for them that rumors started to spread about the existence of UFOs.
-Throughout the following two decades, people began to flock to Hessdalen, hoping to glance at any UFOs.
+Some farmers first spotted those lights in the early ’80s.
+The lights were so strange for them that rumors started to spread about the existence of UFOs.
+Throughout the following two decades, people began to flock to Hessdalen, hoping to glimpse any UFOs.

 Sightings of those lights were reported to be several times per week.
-Right now, they can be seen every now and then, and almost on a yearly basis.
+Right now, they can be seen occasionally and almost yearly.

 17) Marvel at the Hardangerjøkulen Glacier

-Well, the name can be a little hard to pronounce if you are not fluent in Norwegian.
-But don’t let it stray you from the fact that it is one of the many natural wonders of Norway.
+Well, the name can be a little complicated to pronounce if you are not fluent in Norwegian.
+But don’t let it detract from the fact that it is one of Norway’s many natural wonders.
 Hardangerjøkulen is the sixth largest glacier in Norway.
-The glacier can leave you spellbound while you gaze at its rare beauty that can’t be found every day or everywhere.
+The glacier can leave you spellbound while you gaze at its rare beauty, which can’t be found every day or everywhere.

-The allurement of this natural spot had led movie makers to make use of it back in the ’80s.
+The allure of this natural spot led movie makers to use it back in the ’80s.
 This is the spot where many scenes from Star Wars movies were shot.
 If you have enjoyed seeing this glacier on the screen, imagine how it feels gazing at it in real life.

 Hardangerjøkulen can be easily accessed from different points around Norway.
-You can hop on a train that from Finse and make sure it heads to Bergen.
+You can hop on a train from Finse and make sure it heads to Bergen.
 You will get there in no time.
-The best part is, you get to watch more dazzling landscapes throughout your train journey.
+The best part is that you get to see more dazzling landscapes throughout your train journey.

 Leave a comment